cscart/docs/en/user_guide/mobile_app/faq.rst

    .. important::

-       The changes to the home page and sidebar are made in the admin panel of your store: go to **Design → Layouts** and switch to **MobileAppLayout**.
+       The changes to the home page and sidebar are made in the admin panel of your store: go to **Website → Themes → Edit layouts** and switch to **MobileAppLayout**.
 It will appear only if the **Mobile Application** add-on is installed.

 ------------------------------------------------------------------
 What if I Want to Change Colors or Logos after You Publish My App?